Mentorship & Supportive Services

 Helping children after school in a supportive environment.

 Decompressing and relaxing in a supportive environment is critical to student success.
 This program runs every Tuesday, Wednesday, and Thursday and includes games, yoga and mindfulness, creative playtime, mentorship, and a healthy snack.
+Individualized attention provides children with an environment in which they have the opportunity to grow, learn and envision all they can be and become.
+We provide one-on-one tutoring three times a week year-round.
+In all our tutoring sessions we strive to make children feel loved, intelligent, and respected.

 Summer of Hope Youth Program